-Tag Archives: Ecosystems
+Tag Archives: Biology and Ecosystems

 Using coral growth records and measurements of changing ocean chemistry from increased atmospheric CO2, USGS scientists are providing a foundation for predicting future impacts of ocean acidification and sea-level rise to coral reefs.